davidzd/skills/README.md

 This way you can hint users which skills are required for advancement in something.

+## Layout generator

+Layout generator is used to define trees with JS only.
+The description will be here later.
+Until then - see the bottom of skill_layout.js for example.

 ## Hacking notes

  - The stylesheet is generated from LESS file.
-If you are going to modify the css - consider using [LESS preprocessor](http://lesscss.org)
-Otherwise it will be a mess.
+If you are going to modify the css - consider using [LESS preprocessor](http://lesscss.org) Otherwise it will be a mess.
 If you are unfamiliar with LESS - please, call the seniors.
 To select sprite from sprite picture - set its coordinates in .bg mixin (see style.less for examples)

 ## Plans for future

- - Add decreasing levels
+ - Level decreasing
- - Add avatars and primary skills
+ - Avatars and primary skills
- - Add saving and restoring data
+ - Saving and restoring data
- - Add non-interactable objects : skill-depending objects like arrows and stuff (medals?)
+ - Non-interactable objects : skill-depending objects like arrows and stuff (medals?), auto-updating non-clickable skills
- - Add auto-updating, non-clickable skills
+ - Different sprites for different levels.